svrbrndmg/svrbrndmg.github.io/_posts/2024-08-26-distant-space.md

 [Distant Space](https://store.steampowered.com/app/569610/Distant_Space/)

 ## Part 2 - Structure & Gameplay <a name='part2'></a>
+---
 The game has 26 levels in a single-player campaign of sorts with a boss at each multiple of 10 (except for the final boss which is on level 26); and that's it.
 It boots you out to the main menu when you beat it with a 'thank you for playing', which is just so cute.
 Why 26?
 Well, all the achievements for beating each level have a letter on them, so I assume the developer built the game with that idea in mind.
 Speaking of achievements, this game is PISS-easy for 100% completion.
 There's achievements for beating each level, beating each boss, beating the game, DYING (lmao), using up your secondary fire ammo all the way, and other easy to do stuff.
 Your goal is to exterminate each alien in every level, as they float down from the top of the screen, using your unlimited-fire left mouse button attack, and a limited right mouse button attack (which is never told to you that you can use).
-Some levels introduce new aliens, so I think it'd be cool to talk about 'em all:
+Some levels introduce new aliens, so I think it'd be cool to talk about 'em all.

 [![First enemy](assets/distantspace/firstenemydistantspace.png)](https://svrbrndmg.github.io/assets/distantspace/firstenemydistantspace.png)
 This guy right here is the first enemy you meet, and he's not very tough.
 He just shoots a straight line at you, which is highly avoidable.